×

 If you are thinking about moving to Hakone, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Hakone can vary greatly depending on the type and location of the property.
 For instance, a typical house in the area can cost around several hundred thousand dollars, while luxury properties with views of Mount Fuji can go for several million dollars.
 Apartments or condos can be somewhat less expensive, but still may cost a few hundred thousand dollars.
-However, these prices can fluctuate based on the real estate market and other factors," remarked one expat who made the move to Hakone.
+However, these prices can fluctuate based on the real estate market and other factors," explained one expat living in Hakone, Japan.

 Should I buy or rent a home in Hakone?